Call Now Free Quote

 Replacing brick on a wall that also needs tuckpointing produces new brick surrounded by deteriorated joints.
 Water continues to enter through the failed mortar, and the new brick faces the same freeze-thaw exposure that damaged the original.
 Within three to five years, the new brick begins to spall.

 Walls on the North Shore that we inspect in spring frequently have both conditions present simultaneously.
 A single elevation may have 80 linear feet of joints needing tuckpointing and 12 to 18 individual bricks needing replacement.
 The correct scope addresses both in the correct sequence.
-What we try to prevent is the scenario where a homeowner has tuckpointing done without anyone examining the brick condition, or has a few bricks replaced without the deteriorated joints being addressed - two visits, two mobilizations, and the wall is still vulnerable.
+What we prevent is the scenario where a homeowner has tuckpointing done without anyone examining the brick condition, or has a few bricks replaced without the deteriorated joints being addressed: two visits, two mobilizations, and the wall is still vulnerable.

 For context on why spring is the right time to make this assessment, see Why Brick Spalling Appears in Spring and When to Schedule Tuckpointing in Illinois.
 The failure that showed up this April was accumulating since last November.
 The repair window before next winter’s freeze-thaw season closes in late October.